 Bitcoin was the dawn of all cryptocurrencies.
 It started everything and has evolved a lot since then.
 It’s much easier to buy and sell nowadays and it’s not limited to the United States anymore.
 You can buy bitcoin in India, the Philippines, Venezuela—almost everywhere in the world now.
+You can also check the bitcoin price.

 Cryptocurrency has affected a lot—investment, finances, and even healthcare.
 One thing you didn’t know it affected was digital marketing.
 The e-commerce industry, as of this moment, is taking off and people are buying and selling goods on the internet constantly.